 London’s most iconic bridge (though the newer Millennium Bridge could probably give it a run for its’ money), Tower Bridge is often referred to as London Bridge.
 The short and stubby bridge connects the Tower of London with the southern side of the Thames, but makes for some great photography.

-It’s possible to visit the Tower Bridge Exhibition and get some decent panoramic views of London for under a tenner (£8 adults; £5.60 students).
+It’s possible to visit the Tower Bridge Exhibition and get some decent panoramic views of London for under a tenner (£8 adults; £5.65 students; joint tickets available at discount with London Monument).
 There are so many things to do in London, but if one thing you’re almost certain to do is get a photo of Tower Bridge—try to get one from the popular Queen’s Walk promenade along the southern side of the Thames.
 And for a truly special London experience, check the Tower Bridge’s official website (below) to find out the bridge lift times.